The Ameraucana is a unique chicken among its peers.

 - Brown red

-The Ameraucana is considered a light fowl and weights should be around 6.5lb for males and 5.5lb for females.
+The Ameraucana is considered a light fowl, and weights should be around 6.5lb for males and 5.5lb.

 Egg Laying and Broodiness

-The eggs have exactly the same nutritional value as a green, brown, pink or white egg.
+The eggs have the same nutritional value as a green, brown, pink, or white egg.

 Ameraucanas are non-broody for the most part.
 Occasionally one will go broody, but it is not a regular occurrence.